Mastermath Course on Symplectic Geometry - 8EC, spring semester, 2022/ 2023

 Nikolaos Adaloglou, n.adaloglou special sign math.leidenuniv.nl

-The lectures take place on Thursdays from 10:15 to 12:00 at Utrecht University.
-The room will be announced on the elo-website.
-We may also live-stream the lecture.
+The lectures take place on Thursdays from 10:00 to 11:45 in room HFG611 at Utrecht University.

 These need to be handed in by Thursday before the lecture, one week after being assigned.
 The assistant will let you know how to hand them in.